vain/awesome-vain/README.md

 	client.add_signal("focus", vain.util.niceborder_focus)
 	client.add_signal("unfocus", vain.util.niceborder_unfocus)

-Now, when a client is focused or unfocused, awesome will look up its nice value in `/proc/<pid>/stat`.
+Now, when a client is focused or unfocused, Awesome will look up its nice value in `/proc/<pid>/stat`.
 If it's less than 0, this window is classified as "high priority"; if it's greater than 0, the window is classified as "low priority".
 If it's equal to 0, nothing special